product header background

 Available with Full Text

-RILM Abstracts of Music Literature with Full Text expands and enhances the unrivaled global bibliography of writings on music with content from over 280 key periodicals published from the early 20th century to the present.
+RILM Abstracts of Music Literature with Full Text expands and enhances the unrivaled global bibliography of writings on music with content from nearly 300 key periodicals published from the early 20th century to the present, most of which are available as full runs, from first to most recent issues.
 It offers articles and reviews as well as obituaries, editorials, correspondence, advertisements, and news in full text, which can be searched and browsed for each issue, cover to cover.
+More than 100 journal titles are not available anywhere else online.
 New journals are being added to the full-text collection every year.

 Topics